Christchurch mosque shootings: Former Aramoana top cop Mike Kyne analyses arrest of suspect

 They got out, armed with a pistol and high powered rifle.
 Again, they have split seconds to make decisions.

-Then one of the officers then explosives in the vehicle, heightening the danger even further.
+Then one of the officers saw explosives in the vehicle, heightening the danger even further.

 He rushed back to the police vehicle to alert other officers on their way, but then lost sight of his partner.
 He then returned to the suspect's vehicle to support this partner.